dds-bridge/dds/README.md

 Foppe Hemminga maintains DDS on ArchLinux.
 He also contributed a version of the documentation file completely in .md mark-up language.

-Pierre Cossard contributed the code for multi-threading on the Mac using GDS.
+Pierre Cossard contributed the code for multi-threading on the Mac using Apple's GCD (Grand Central Dispatch).

 Soren Hein made a number of contributions before becoming a co-author starting with v2.8 in 2014.